How to Prepare for a Video Interview Like a Pro01 Apr, 20207 Minutes

 We cannot stress enough how important it is to use headphones or a headset during a video interview!
 Whilst your computer or laptop might have a built-in microphone, your microphone will likely pick up and emit ambient noise or background sound as you listen to or answer interview questions.

 With your headset or headphones, you can rest assured that no annoying sounds will be picked up!
 You want to make sure that your answers are clear to understand – both literally and metaphorically!
-Headphones or headsets ensure that your voice is clearly picked up as well dull ambient noise.
+Headphones or headsets ensure that your voice is clearly picked up as well as dull ambient noise.

 4. Curate Your Surroundings

 Video interviews often have an informal or casual connotation, but they are anything but.
 How you choose to present yourself in your surroundings says a lot about you as a candidate.
 The backdrop of your camera shot is an important factor to consider before your call.
 We recommend a plain background without any eye-catching objects to keep the interviewer’s attention on you.
-Avoid having items such as posters, photos, mirrors, books or laundry visible in your camera-shot.
+Avoid having items such as posters, photos, mirrors, books or laundry visible in your camera shot.
 Be sure to check the lighting in your shot to ensure it doesn’t distract from your interview – close your shutters to avoid sun glare and turn the lights on in your room.

 5. Look and Dress for the Part

-It should go without saying, but you should present yourself in the same manor you would if your interview was in person.
+It should go without saying, but you should present yourself in the same manner you would if your interview was in person.
 Avoid wearing bright colours or busy patterns as they might be distracting on camera.
 Make sure your hair is brushed, avoid ostentatious jewellery and heavy applications of makeup - keep your look simple and professional.

 6. Get the Perfect Camera Angle